fredrikaverpil/dependabot-generate/README.md

 # dependabot-generate

+Generate the `dependabot.yml` based on files detected in your GitHub repository.

 > [!WARNING]
 >
 > This project is not stable yet and may change in backwards breaking ways at
 > any time!

-This action generates the `dependabot.yml` file based on the detected package ecosystems in the repository.

 ## CLI